A Review of Safe Reinforcement Learning: Methods, Theory and Applications: Theory of Safe Reinforcement Learning

 \subsubsection{Model-Based Safe Reinforcement Learning}

-Linear program and Lagrangian approximation are widely used in model-based safe reinforcement learning if the estimated transition model is either given or estimated accurately enough \citep{altman1995constrained}.

-OptDual-CMD \cite{efroni2020exploration} achieves sublinear regret with respect to the main utility while having a sublinear regret on the constraint violations, i.e., the OptDual-CMDP needs $\calO\left(\dfrac{|\calS|^{2}|\calA|}{(1-\gamma)^{3}\epsilon^2}\right)$ to achieve a $\mathcal{O}(\epsilon)$-optimality.
-UC-CFH \citep{Kalagarla_Jain_Nuzzo_2021} provides a near optimal policy under the probably approximately correctness (PAC) analysis.
-The main idea of UC-CFH is to apply linear programming method to the online learning to design an algorithm to finite-horizon CMDP.
-Concretely, UC-CFH \citep{Kalagarla_Jain_Nuzzo_2021} needs $\calO\left(\dfrac{|\calS|^3|\calA|}{(1-\gamma)^3\epsilon^2}\right)$ samples, and we should notice that according to \citep{bai2021achieving}, Theorem 1 in \citep{Kalagarla_Jain_Nuzzo_2021} involves a constant $C$ that is bounded by $|\calS|$.
-OptPess-PrimalDual \cite{liu2021learning} provides a way to keeps the performance with $\calO\left(\dfrac{|\calS|^3|\calA|}{(1-\gamma)^3\epsilon^2}\right)$ sampling complexity with a known strictly safe policy.
+Linear programming and Lagrangian approximation are widely used in model-based safe RL if the estimated transition model is either given or estimated accurately enough \cite{altman1995constrained}.
+OptDual-CMDP \cite{efroni2020exploration} achieves sublinear regret with respect to the main utility while having a sublinear regret on the constraint violations, i.e., the OptDual-CMDP needs \resizebox{!}{0.35cm}{$\calO\left(\dfrac{|\calS|^{2}|\calA|}{(1-\gamma)^{3}\epsilon^2}\right)$} to achieve a \resizebox{!}{0.2cm}{$\mathcal{O}(\epsilon)$}-optimality. the Upper-Confidence Constrained Fixed-Horizon RL method (UC-CFH) \cite{Kalagarla_Jain_Nuzzo_2021} provides a proximal optimal policy under the probably approximately correctness (PAC) analysis.
+The main idea of UC-CFH is to consider linear programming method to online learning to design an algorithm to finite-horizon CMDP.
+Concretely, UC-CFH \cite{Kalagarla_Jain_Nuzzo_2021} needs \resizebox{!}{0.35cm}{$\calO\left(\dfrac{|\calS|^3|\calA|}{(1-\gamma)^3\epsilon^2}\right)$} samples, and we should notice that according to \cite{bai2021achieving}, Theorem 1 in \cite{Kalagarla_Jain_Nuzzo_2021} involves a constant ${C}$ that is bounded by $|\calS|$.
+OptPess-PrimalDual \cite{liu2021learning} provides a way to keeps the performance with \resizebox{!}{0.35cm}{$\calO\left(\dfrac{|\calS|^3|\calA|}{(1-\gamma)^3\epsilon^2}\right)$} sampling complexity with a known strictly safe policy.
 OptPess-PrimalDual \cite{liu2021learning} also claims that OptPess-PrimalDual shares a higher probability to achieve a zero constraint violation.